A. P. Hill: Legacy

-In January 2022, the administration of Richmond mayor Levar Stoney announced that the Richmond statue and remains of Hill would be removed very shortly.
-The City of Richmond had gained authority to remove monuments to war veterans on public city grounds from legislation signed into law by Virginia Governor Ralph Northam on April 11, 2020.
+In January 2022, the administration of Richmond mayor Levar Stoney announced that the Richmond statue and remains of Hill would be removed soon.
+The City of Richmond gained authority to remove monuments to war veterans on public city grounds from legislation signed into law by Virginia Governor Ralph Northam on April 11, 2020.
 Because Hill was the only Confederate general who was buried under his monument in Richmond, government officials delayed any tampering with the monument until they could find a final resting place for Hill's remains.
 Following the filing of a lawsuit by members of A. P. Hill's extended family of descendants, who claimed that they, and not the City of Richmond, had the right to determine the disposition of the statue, a Virginia circuit court ruled in favor of the city's plan to transfer the statue to the Black History Museum and Cultural Center of Virginia.
-The statue was removed on December 12, 2022 after the denial of a motion by the extended family members to stay its removal.
+The statue was removed on December 12, 2022, after the denial of a motion by the extended family members to stay its removal.
 It was the last statue of a Confederate officer standing in Richmond.
-The remains of A. P. Hill, which were exhumed one day later on December 13, are expected to be reinterred in a cemetery in Culpeper, Virginia.
-Hill was buried in Fairview Cemetery in Culpeper, Virginia on January 21, 2023.
+The remains of A. P. Hill, which were exhumed one day later on December 13, were expected to be reinterred in a cemetery in Culpeper, Virginia.
+Hill was buried in Fairview Cemetery in Culpeper, Virginia, on January 21, 2023.
 The statue will remain in storage until an appeal by A. P. Hill's descendants is resolved, who want the statue to be relocated to Cedar Mountain Battlefield for it to continue to serve as Hill's grave marker.

 The United States military named both a fort and a ship after Hill.
-Fort A.P.
-Hill is located in Caroline County, Virginia, about halfway between Richmond and Washington, D.C.
-During World War II, the United States Navy named a Liberty Ship the SS A. P. Hill.
+Fort Walker, formerly Fort A.P.
+Hill (1941–2023), is located in Caroline County, Virginia, about halfway between Richmond and Washington, D.C.
+During World War II, the United States Navy named a liberty ship the SS A. P. Hill.
 In 2020, there were calls to rename U.S. Army installations named after Confederate soldiers, including Fort A.P.
 Hill.
-In September 2022, Secretary of Defense Lloyd J. Austin III accepted The Naming Commission's recommendation to rename Fort A.P.
+In September 2022, Secretary of Defense Lloyd J. Austin III accepted the Naming Commission's recommendation to rename Fort A.P.
 Hill in honor of the first female U.S. Army surgeon, Civil War prisoner of war, and Medal of Honor recipient Mary Edwards Walker.
-Full implementation of the directive was expected to occur by the end of 2023.
+Fort Walker received its new name in a ceremony on August 25, 2023.